PGDE (Primary)

 Lanarkshire: August

-You cover a wide range of subjects that feature in the primary school curriculum including English/Literacy, Health and Wellbeing, and Mathematics/Numeracy.
+You will cover a wide range of subjects that feature in the primary school curriculum including English/Literacy, Health and Wellbeing, and Mathematics/Numeracy.

-The School of Education at UWS is recognised as one of the most innovative providers of education degrees in the UK.
+The Division of Education at UWS is recognised as one of the most innovative providers of education degrees in the UK.
 From early years to adult education, students gain rich experience from our innovative courses and graduate with unrivalled career prospects.

 Our research informs our teaching courses, influences policy and contributes to wider research networks across the world.
 Our work into the nature and causes of youth violence, crime and gang culture has had an international impact.